Nedryhailiv

-Nedryhailiv (Недригайлів) is an urban-type settlement situated on the Sula River in Sumy Oblast of northeastern Ukraine.
-It formerly served as the administrative center of the Nedryhailiv Raion (district), housing the raion's administrative structure until the raion's abolition, but is now administered within Romny Raion.
+Nedryhailiv (Недригайлів) is a rural settlement situated on the Sula River in Sumy Oblast, northeastern Ukraine.
+It formerly served as the administrative center of the Nedryhailiv Raion, housing the raion's administrative structure until the raion's abolition in 2020, but is now administered within Romny Raion.
 Population:

 Geography

 The town, like many localities situated in the Eurasian Steppe, is mostly flat with no nearby mountains or valleys.
-Large swaths of the land to the south, east, and west of the Nedryhayliv township are dedicated to agriculture while the town's northern border is formed by the Sula River.
-Nedryhayliv is located in the center of the Nedryhaylivskyi Raion.
+Large swaths of the land to the south, east, and west of the Nedryhailiv township are dedicated to agriculture while the town's northern border is formed by the Sula River.

 Most of the town center is hooked up to local water mains that connect to a freshwater spring located more than 700 meters underground.

 History

-According to the official regional history, on the territory of the modern-day Nedryhayliv district were settlements formed during the late Paleolithic Era (as early as 15,000 years ago), lasting through the Bronze Age and into early Iron Age.
+According to the official regional history, on the territory of the former Nedryhailiv Raion settlements were formed during the late Paleolithic Era (as early as 15,000 years ago), lasting through the Bronze Age and into early Iron Age.
 In addition to these settlements, archaeologists discovered evidence of the Chernyakhov and Maryanivska cultures, Kurgan burial grounds of the Scythian era, and remains of a settlement of the early Slavs from the first centuries A.D.

 The area in the region was populated by Severian settlers during the Kievan Rus' period.
 Archaeological excavations in 1972 uncovered artifacts from this period, including early Slavic pottery, a beaded necklace, and remnants of metallic weaponry.
-It is likely that the ancient settlement of Nedryhayliv ceased to exist after the Mongolian-Tatar Invasion of 1239.
+It is likely that the ancient settlement of Nedryhailiv ceased to exist after the Mongolian-Tatar Invasion of 1239.
 The area is believed to have remained uninhabited for almost three centuries afterward.
-With time, this land became part of the Grand Duchy of Lithuania, and from the year 1569, the western part of Nedryhaylivskyi Raion broke off to the Partitions of the Polish–Lithuanian Commonwealth, where it stayed until 1647.
+With time, this land became part of the Grand Duchy of Lithuania, and from the year 1569, the western part of Nedryhailiv Raion broke off to the Partitions of the Polish–Lithuanian Commonwealth, where it stayed until 1647.
 The eastern and southeastern parts of the raion joined the Grand Duchy of Moscow.

-The date is not precisely known when Nedryhayliv was established as an official township or population center.
+The date is not precisely known when Nedryhailiv was established as an official township or population center.
 The official history estimates that the town was established no later than 1632, but another version of the town history has put it as being officially founded in 1639 by an officer of the Polish army.